 - The Arabic Novel (ARAB 3330), Dr. Levi Thompson, Arabic (fall semester)

 - Devotional Literature in South Asia (HIND 3851), Dr. Rahul Parson, Hindi/Urdu (spring semester)

 The grant also allowed us to bring CLAC Consortium officers Suronda Gonzalez (CLAC Chair) and JY Zhou (CLAC Secretary/Treasurer) to campus to give public lectures and hold faculty training workshops regarding CLAC:

 Video of CLAC: An Effective Approach to Globalizing the Curriculum by Dr. JY Zhou; presented at the University of Colorado Boulder on September 28, 2017.

 Video of Engaging International Students through CLAC by Dr. Suronda Gonzalez; presented at the University of Colorado Boulder on April 10, 2018.

 We encourage faculty members with an interest in CLAC to contact CAS Executive Director Danielle Rocheleau Salaz to discuss options for getting involved.
-You can also take a look at our Course Development Checklist to start thinking about how to CLAC your class.
+You can also take a look at our Course Development Checklist and Resources to start thinking about how to CLAC your class.